raygun101/MarkupKit/README.md

         }
     }?>

-External templates are generally used when a set of properties may be shared by multiple markup documents, and internal templates are used when the properties are only applicable to the current document.
+External templates are generally used when a set of properties may be shared by multiple markup documents, and inline templates are used when the properties are only applicable to the current document.
+External templates are cached so that their contents do not need to be reloaded each time they are referenced.

 Multiple `properties` PIs may be specified in a single document.
 Their contents are merged into a single collection of templates available to the document.
 If the same template is defined by multiple template specifications, the contents of the templates are merged into a single dictionary.
 The most recently defined values take precedence.